 Family Respite Service

-UCP serves 1,200 clients in the Family Respite Program, and about one quarter of them are single mothers.
+UCP of Sacramento and Northern California serves more than 1,300 clients in the Family Respite Program with about one quarter of them being single mothers.
 Because more than 85 percent of UCP clients are considered low- or middle-income, most of these parents cannot afford child care and are at risk for burnout or breakdowns.

 Respite care is available to families caring for someone living with developmental disabilities.
-The program gives parents the freedom to complete activities we take for granted in our everyday lives:
+The in-home program gives parents and caregivers the freedom to complete activities we often take for granted in our everyday lives:

 - Running errands